And What To Do About It In Malaysia

 Is the swelling there all the time?

-You need to seek urgent consult with a child surgeon if the lump in the groin for your child is painful and is there all the time.
+You need to seek urgent consultation with a child surgeon if your

 Hernias occurs in about 1% of boys and 5% of all hernias seen in children are in girls.
 An inguinal hernia is caused by a part of the bowel, or fat in the tummy protruding through an opening in the lining of the abdomen, near to the groin.
 Hernias are more common on the right side and in approximately 15% of cases, it will occur on both sides.
 An inguinal hernia will usually present during the first year of life, but may present at any stage during childhood.
 The usual presentation is a lump in the groin, which comes and goes.
 If a child becomes distressed, the hernia may become more prominent.